 Since 2003, Shiism and Iranian-influenced Islamism have remained central elements of the Badr Organization’s identity.
 In 2011, Badr members celebrated the end of the U.S. military presence in Iraq by plastering the walls of government buildings with posters of Iran’s Supreme Leader, Ayatollah Ali Khamenei, and his predecessor, Ayatollah Ruhollah Khomeini.
 In early 2015, al-Amiri reaffirmed his support for Iran’s Supreme Leader, saying that Khamenei “has all the qualifications as an Islamic leader.
 He is the leader not only for Iranians but the Islamic nation.
 I believe so and I take pride in it.”

 Badr’s Organizational Structure: Answering to Iran, Casting Iranian Influence

-Although al-Amiri appears to act without much Iraqi government oversight, reports suggest he may answer to the leader of Iran’s IRGC-Quds Force, Qasem Soleimani.
+Although al-Amiri appeared to act without much Iraqi government oversight, reports suggest he may answer to the leader of Iran’s IRGC-Quds Force, Qassem Soleimani.
 In the fight to retake Tikrit from ISIS militants, Soleimani “was directing operations on the eastern flank from a village about 55km (35 miles) from Tikrit,” according to a Reuters report.
 Another Reuters report noted that “Soleimani also directed Iranian-trained Shi’ite militias—including the Badr Brigade.”
-RAND Corporation analyst Alireza Nader has written that the Badr Organization “appear[s] to be taking direct orders from Tehran.”
+Former RAND Corporation analyst Alireza Nader has written that the Badr Organization “appear[s] to be taking direct orders from Tehran.”
 Al-Amiri himself has been photographed with Soleimani as the two discuss battle strategy and celebrate victories.